legumeinfo/pandagma/README.md

 Remaining genes may be those falling on unanchored scaffolds, or on chromosomes by not part of synteny blocks and so not making it into the synteny-based clusters.

-Subcommands (in order they are usually run):
+Subcommands for the pangene workflow, pandagma-pan.sh, in order they are usually run:
                 all - All of the steps below, except for clean and ReallyClean (Or equivalently: omit the -s flag; "all" is default) ingest - Prepare the assembly and annotation files for analysis